Frequently asked questions

 For international students, the Certificate of Acceptance to Study (CAS) you receive will confirm you hold an unconditional offer and this is sufficient for immigration purposes.

-In order to receive your CAS you must have accepted your unconditional offer and have completed the Pre-CAS survey, which you will receive with your unconditional offer email.
+In order to receive your CAS you must have accepted your unconditional offer.

 A CAS will only be issued three months before the course start date.
 If you are eligible for a joint CAS, the academic school which you are studying with will issue your CAS.
 If you are eligible for a CAS to cover the Pre-sessional course only, this will be issued by the University Language Centre